yaskarumich/chrome_extension_todo_list/README.md

 2. navigate to chrome_extension_todo_list/r
 3. run the comamnd "npm run move"
 4. go to "chrome://extensions"
-5. Click on "Load unpacked"
+6. Click on "Load unpacked"
-6. Choose "chrome_extensioN_todo_list".
+7. Choose the new folder "chrome_extension_todo_list".
+Note, don't choose '../r'.
-7. Check out your new todo list!
+8. Check out your new todo list!